 About Frank Gaffney Jr.

 Once a respectable Washington insider, Frank Gaffney Jr. is now one of America’s most notorious Islamophobes.
 Gripped by paranoid fantasies about Muslims destroying the West from within, Gaffney believes that “creeping Shariah,” or Islamic religious law, is a dire threat to American democracy.
+In 1988, he founded the neoconservative turned anti-Muslim think tank Center for Security Policy.
 He favors congressional hearings to unmask subversive Muslim conspiracies, and was even banned from far-right Conservative Political Action Conference events after accusing two of its organizers of being agents of the Muslim Brotherhood.